What is a drawdown lifetime mortgage?

-Drawdown lifetime mortgages are more flexible than lump sum plans, meaning you can adapt to your changing needs in retirement.
+Drawdown lifetime mortgages offer more freedom than a lump sum plan, allowing you to release money when you need it and adapt to your changing needs in retirement.

 By choosing a drawdown plan, it could be a way to organise your future finances – you could use it to organise your finances to reduce the effect on any means-tested benefits you receive.

 Your lender may have the option to withdraw your drawdown facility

 How do I know if a drawdown lifetime mortgage is for me?